Fresh new start

 Discovery

-As always, we started with listening and learning.
-Workshops and consultations with internal teams, trustees, and stakeholders.
-Helping us pin down where they are now, and where they want to be.
+As always, we started by listening and learning.
+We held workshops and consultations with internal teams, trustees, and stakeholders.
+This enabled us to pin down where they are now and where they want to be.
+And, most importantly, we helped them figure out what was most important to their brand.

-Visually, there was lots to preserve: their clear, bold mark and keyhole device.
+Visually, there was lots to preserve: their colours, bold mark and keyhole device.
+But verbally, they needed help to work out what they wanted to say - and how to say it.

 “Lark was so good at workingwith our tight budget and ambitious brief: keeping us on track and making the most of every penny.
 Time and care spent getting to know us meant fewer revisions allowing us to get more for our money.
 And they delivered a very rare thing: a brand update that everyone loves.”